ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-A Guide to the Template Method Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-template-method-design-pattern-in-typescript-and-node-js-with-practical-examples-11bae7a6d157" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Factory Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-factory-design-pattern-in-typescript-and-node-js-with-practical-examples-7390f20f25e7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mr. TypeScript`**

-<blockquote>The Template Method design pattern is a behavioral pattern that defines the skeleton of an algorithm in a base class while allowing…</blockquote>
+<blockquote>The Factory design pattern is a creational pattern that provides an interface for creating objects in a superclass while allowing…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>